-According to the petitioners, the proposed Oakville viticultural area is cooler than the area around Rutherford to the north and warmer than the Yountville area to the south.
-The incursion of fog is especially more pronounced at the southern end of the Oakville area.
+According to the petitioners, the proposed Rutherford viticultural area is warmer than the area around Oakville to the south and cooler than the St. Helena area to the north.
+The incursion of fog is also less pronounced in the Rutherford area than in the Oakville area.

-The proposed southern boundary of the Oakville area follows the elevation and hydrologic divide west of the Yountville Hills and the crest of Rector Canyon fan, along Rector Creek, east of the Yountville Hills.
-Rector Creek converges with Conn Creek and the Napa River at the southern end of the proposed Oakville viticultural area.
-Within this general mesoclimatic context, local relief or topoclimate is significant in determining diurnal temperature pattern within the Oakville viticultural area.
+Within this general mesoclimatic context, local relief or topoclimate is significant in determining diurnal temperature pattern within the Rutherford viticultural area.

 Topoclimate refers to a subdivision of mesoclimates influenced by topography, which may be elevational, topographic blocking by a barrier, or a change in slope or aspect.

-In sum, as opposed to some mountain settings of Napa Valley, this part of the central portion of the valley floor, proposed here as the Oakville viticultural area, offers the type of climatic conditions necessary for the production of a wide variety of wine grapes.
+In sum, as opposed to some mountain settings of Napa Valley, this part of the central portion of the valley floor, proposed here as the Rutherford viticultural area, offers the type of climatic conditions necessary for the production of a wide variety of wine grapes.
 Considerable acreage is planted to several varieties, including Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, among others, throughout this region.